Getting to cocos

 If you are planning a trip to Home Island then please respect Cocos Malay culture and dress conservatively, covering your shoulders.

 We recommend that you bring plenty of snack foods or other special foods, like gourmet cheeses, that you may like during your stay.
 These items are often difficult to obtain on Cocos.
-Please ensure that all food items you bring with you have been bought from a major supermarket to comply with Quarantine requirements on arrival.
+Please ensure that all food items you bring with you have been bought from a major supermarket (presently you need to keep receipts for tomatoes and capsicums) to comply with Quarantine requirements on arrival.
 Please pack any food in your checked in baggage as it may be confiscated as hand luggage.

 West Island is approximately 14kms in length